 Available during our open season from May 11th – closing

 Self-Guided visits are a great way for groups of all kinds to experience Shelburne Museum, and are especially popular with school, homeschool, and college groups along with summer camps and service organizations.
-Self-Guided visits allow you to explore the Museum at your own pace and visit the exhibits and buildings
+Self-Guided visits allow you to explore the Museum at your own pace and visit the exhibits and buildings your group is most excited to see.

-Admission fees are $5 per student.
-Teachers and school/camp staff are admitted free.
+Teachers and school/camp staff are admitted

 Chaperones admitted free up to a ratio of 1 chaperone per 10 students ($5 per chaperone above 1:10 ratio)

-cooperative and would like to book a visit for a larger group, please complete the inquiry form above.
+Homeschool visitors: Admission fees are $5 per student.
+One adult per family/group is admitted free.
+Additional adults per family/group are $5 each.
+Pre-registration is not required for individual families.
+You can let the Admissions team know that you are a homeschooling family/group upon arrival.
+If you are a homeschool cooperative and would like to book a visit for a larger group, please complete the inquiry form above.
 Discounted admission rates for homeschool visitors are honored daily during the time that most schools are in session: from Monday, May 11 to Friday, June 19 and Monday, August 31 to closing.

-Guided Visits
+Fall Guided Visits

 Makers at the Museum